 On this particular trip, we spent 6 event filled days in Blue Ridge, Georgia.
 Here are some of our favorite activities from the trip and our top must do activities when visiting the Blue Ridge Mountains!

 This aquarium is amazing, and the kids will love it.
-Take some extra time after flying into Atlanta before heading to Blue Ridge, or before you head home, check out this great aquarium.
+Take some extra time after flying into or when traveling through Atlanta before heading to Blue Ridge.
+Or before you head home, check out this great aquarium.

 For us, this stop is one of the most memorable stops in Blue Ridge.
 There is something so special about visiting an orchard.
 We took a hay ride with the kiddos up to the orchard fields where they let you roam around picking and eating apples.
 The kids had a blast, and Mason even lost a tooth biting into an apple!

 After picking apples, we walked around their enormous shop trying homemade foods and buying tons of their famous maple syrup and homemade fried apple pies.
 The fried apple pies disappeared before we even made it back to the car!